 We intend to take steps to continue to increase the presence of our products in markets both in the target markets and in the wider international market including EU, United States and Canada.
 We intend to expand our sales force globally and establish additional distributor relationships outside of our direct markets to better access international markets.
 We believe these opportunities will take substantial time to develop or mature, however, and we cannot be certain that these market opportunities will develop as we expect.
-The future growth and success of our products in these markets depends on many factors beyond our control, including recognition and acceptance by the scientific community in that market and the prevalence and costs of competing methods of tuberculosis screening.
+The future growth and success of our products in these markets depends on many factors beyond our control, including recognition and acceptance by the scientific community in that market and the prevalence and costs of competing methods of viral screening.
 If the markets for our products do not develop as we expect, our business may be adversely affected.

-We do not have in place any supply contracts with two of our key suppliers, and any disruptions from such key suppliers could adversely affect our business and results of operations.
+We have supply contracts with four of our key suppliers, and any disruptions from such key suppliers could adversely affect our business and results of operations.

-As at the date of the report, HKco has an exclusive distribution agreement with one of our key suppliers, Nanjing Vazyme Medical Technology Co., Ltd, but our Group does not have any formal contracts or agreements with two of our key suppliers.
-If we fail to maintain our relationships with those two key suppliers, or fail to secure additional supply sources from other similar suppliers that meet our quality, quantity and cost requirements in a timely manner, we may be unable to obtain the products that we will require and/or such parts may be available only at a higher cost or after a long delay.
+As at the date of the report, SingaporeCo and UKco have distribution agreements with four of our key suppliers, Wuhan Easy Diagnosis, Biomedicine Co., Ltd, Jiangsu Bioperfectus Technologies Co Ltd and Safecare Biotech (Hangzhou) Co.,Ltd,.
+If we fail to maintain our relationships with these four key suppliers, or fail to secure additional supply sources from other similar suppliers that meet our quality, quantity and cost requirements in a timely manner, we may be unable to obtain the products that we will require and/or such parts may be available only at a higher cost or after a long delay.
 We may be unable to identify new suppliers in a timely manner and materials and components from new suppliers may also be less suited for our needs and/or have higher quality control failure rates.
 Any of these factors could cause delays which could adversely affect our business and results of operations.